tasket/Qubes-vpn-support/README.md

 Quickstart setup guide
 -

+## QUBES 4.0 NOTE!
+Necessary fixes to Qubes 4.0 firewall have not yet made it to the rc5 release.
+This means you will need to update your template with the [Qubes testing](https://www.qubes-os.org/doc/software-update-vm/#testing-repositories) repositories for the time being as a prerequisite for following these instructions.

-1. Create a proxyVM using a template with VPN/tunnel software installed (i.e. OpenVPN), then add `vpn-handler-openvpn` to the proxyVM's VM Settings / Services tab.
+1. Create a proxyVM using a template with VPN/tunnel software installed (i.e. OpenVPN).
+(In Qubes 4.0 a proxyVM is called an `AppVM` with the `provides network` option enabled; this document will use the more descriptive `proxyVM` term...)

+Next, add `vpn-handler-openvpn` to the proxyVM's VM Settings / Services tab.
+Do not add other network services such as Network Manager.

 2. Transfer Qubes-vpn-support folder to the template or proxy VM of your choice, then run install.
 This will also prompt for your VPN login credentials either in this step (proxyVM) or next step (template):
 ```